 I believed with the brains of various contributing organizations (government agencies, universities, Associations, Industry, etc), MITI has managed to collectively gather all the relevant and necessary inputs.
 Except that I noticed they did not consult Startups for whatever unknown reasons since I believed Startups have their own vision too.
 In fact, Startups looks at the world differently from the bigger conglomerates.

 Also, take note that the Industry 4.0 Policy Framework only focused on the Manufacturing sector.
-Thus, the definition 4.0 takes into the progress and impact of manufacturing sector due to the advancement of technologies.
+Thus, the definition 4.0 takes into the progress and impact of the manufacturing sector due to the advancement of technologies.
 Previously there’s an argument about the differences between the terms 4th Industrial Revolution and Industry 4.0.
 Personally, I felt limiting ourselves to the lower part of the value-chain (manufacturing), will also limit ourselves to transform our Nation into totally digital (digital lifestyle).

-Framework is one thing, but the most important success factor after this will be the execution of the Framework by the respective parties (Government, Public, Private or Universities, etc)
+The framework is one thing, but the most important success factor after this will be the execution of the Framework by the respective parties (Government, Public, Private or Universities, etc)

 Below are my personal public comments (will upload this comment to the MITI website later):